 A pelvis that rests in the neutral position automatically facilitates good alignment of the spine, helping you achieve the stillness that is necessary for an effective meditation practice.

 - Gently sloping upper surface provides the right foundations for good posture;

 - Unique groove at the back avoids pressure on the tailbone;

 - Indent at the front provides space for the feet.

 Essentially, good posture constitutes a well-aligned spine so that its three natural curves are all in place.

-- The head balances on the body
+- The head balances atop the neck

 - There is no tension in the neck or back muscles

-- Your breath is unconscious and unlaboured
+- The breath is free and unlaboured

 When you sit cross-legged without any support, if your knees are this high off the ground we recommend the Standard Buttafly will likely be best for you.